Would Churchill support Brexit?

 In October 1948, at a Conservative Party meeting, Churchill made clear that Britain held a unique position at the heart of “three majestic circles”: the “Empire and Commonwealth”, “the English-speaking world” and a “United Europe”.
 He described these three circles as “co-existent” and are “linked together” adding that:

 “We are the only country which has a great part in every one of them.
 We stand, in fact, at the very point of junction, and here in this Island at the centre of the seaways and perhaps of the airways also, we have the opportunity of joining them all together.”

 So after World War II, what vision of Europe came closest to his rhetoric?

 Firstly, and most apparently, Churchill was committed to any effort to ensure peace on the European continent.
-The Congress of Europe in the Hague is considered by many as the first federal moment of the European history with 750 delegates participating from around Europe, including observers from Canada and the United States.
-On May 7, 1948, Churchill address the meeting, saying:
+The Congress of Europe in the Hague was the first federal moment in European history with 750 delegates participating from around continent, including observers from Canada and the United States.
+On May 7, 1948, Churchill addressed the meeting, saying:

 “It must be all for all.
 Europe can only be united by the heartfelt wish and vehement expression of the great majority of all the peoples in all the parties in all the freedom-loving countries, no matter where they dwell or how they vote.